-Whether you’re applying to Queen’s Commerce or simply interested in learning about the program, this guide is for you.
+If you’re applying to Queen’s (Smith) Commerce, or you’re simply interested in learning more about the program, this guide is for you.

 Looking for specific guidance on the Queen’s Commerce Supplementary Essays?
-Visit our App Prep Guide (it’s free… and pretty awesome).
+Visit our Queen’s Commerce App Prep Guide (it’s free… and pretty awesome).

-- Business School Comparisons (e.g. Queen’s Commerce vs. Ivey)
+- Business School Comparisons: Queen’s Commerce vs. Ivey; Queen’s Commerce vs. Rotman; and More.

 If you have questions about application strategies, essay tips, and more about getting admitted, connect with a Youth Coach to get all the answers today.